heptarch/heptarch.github.io/projects.md

    mandate is important.
 It gives you a problem to solve, and the responsibility to solve it; a collective and personal stake in something that will make a difference.
-This is different from the splended isolation of the ivory tower.
+This is different from the splendid isolation of the ivory tower, where (if you're lucky) your results matter to a handful of other experts.

 7. *Interaction.*